 Pumpkin Spice Latte Ingredient Public Enemy No. 1

-Carrageenan.
-That’s an ingredient on many pumpkin spice latte ingredient lists that makes me pause.
+Carrageenan — that’s an ingredient on many pumpkin spice latte ingredient lists that gives me pause.
 Often marketed as a “natural” ingredient derived from seaweed, the research suggests we may want to take a closer look.
-So what is carrageenan?

-This hides out in the whipped cream in Starbuck’s pumpkin spice latte.
+This hides out in the whipped cream in popular pumpkin spice lattes.
 I recommend avoiding these drinks altogether mainly because of excessive sugar, but if you do grab a small for a treat here and there, be sure to say “no whipped cream.”

 The coffee base in pumpkin latte drinks is a health food rock star.
 What we know of coffee nutrition facts through emerging research links coffee to: